catseye/Tamsin/doc/Tamsin.markdown

 Implicit `set` and `return`
 ---------------------------

-Unquotes atoms and constructors ("barewords") can have the same names as productions.
+Unquoted atoms and constructors ("barewords") can have the same names as productions.
 If they are used in rule context, they are assumed to refer to productions.
 If they are used in term context, they are assumed to refer to terms.